Procore vs BuildVision for equipment procurement

-Short answer: Procore is a project management platform with procurement capabilities.
+Short answer: Procore is a project management platform your customers may use on active jobs.

 Where Procore's procurement module fits